 - Inform the School if their child is unable to attend via the My Ed App.
-State the reason for absence and the expected date of return. - Be aware that it is an offence for their child to be absent from school without a valid reason. - Be aware that only the School can determine if an absence from school is 'authorised' - Ensure their child arrives at school on time (before the attendance register is closed for the session), dressed in full uniform and ready and equipped to learn. - Ensure that all appointments, where possible, are arranged after school. - Ensure that all requests for leave during term time are made in writing to the Headteacher with a minimum of two weeks' notice. - Be aware that for unauthorised absences, the school reserves the right to apply to the Local Authority to issue a Penalty Notice (fine) or to remove a child from the roll of the school.
+State the reason for absence and the expected date of return. - Be aware that it is an offence for their child to be absent from school without a valid reason. - Provide supportive documentation regarding periods of absence, as requested by the school (eg doctors note/appointment card) - Be aware that only the School can determine if an absence from school is 'authorised' - Ensure their child arrives at school on time (before the attendance register is closed for the session), dressed in full uniform and ready and equipped to learn. - Ensure that all appointments, where possible, are arranged after school. - Ensure that all requests for leave during term time are made in writing to the Headteacher with a minimum of two weeks' notice. - Be aware that for unauthorised absences, the school reserves the right to apply to the Local Authority to issue a Penalty Notice (fine) or to remove a child from the roll of the school.